Skip to main content

 rna

-Now I’ll try and perform a simulation using the frequency solver in CST from 2.7 to 12.7 GHz, adding a port with space (\(Z_{max}\)) in front of the cell and setting the orientation to negative so that is faces the absorber and the coordinates as full-plane the boundaries will be periodic along the XY plate and I will add an absorbing condition (\(Z_{min}\)).
+Now I’ll try and perform a simulation using the frequency solver in CST just to get an idea how the component behaves, the boundaries will be periodic along the XY plate and I will add absorbing conditions along the Z axis.

 There are no articles to list here yet.